rdrongow/hass-slack-state/README.md

-# Custom Home Assistant component to set a users state in slack
+# Set user states in slack with Home Assistant
 ## Purpose

 This is a custom component for the awesome [Home Assistant](https://home-assistant.io).
 It extends the `BaseNotificationService` to set the user state for a [slack team](https://slack.com).
 It should be used in combination with automations.